 const postId = action.payload;

-// Select all comments except the ones you want to delete
+// Select all comments you want to save

 const restEntities = Object.values(state.entities).filter((e) => e.postId !== postId);

-// setAll removes the current entities and adds new ones
+// The `setAll` removes the current entities and adds new ones

 postCommentsAdapter.setAll(state, restEntities);